Debate Takeaways: An acrid tone from the opening minute

 Moderator Chris Wallace was none too amused, delivering a pointed reproach to Trump for his interruptions.
 “Frankly, you’ve been doing more interrupting,” Wallace said, appealing to Trump to let his opponent speak.

-Trump is fond of superlatives, but in the case of the debate there is little doubt that it was the most acrimonious of since the forums have been televised.
+Trump is fond of superlatives, but in the case of the debate there is little doubt that it was the most acrimonious since the forums have been televised.

 TRUMP CAN’T ESCAPE THE VIRUS